mshagirov/static-site-py/README.md

 browser --> fileserver
 ```

+## Nodes
+> Intermediate representations of the markdown text elements inside our code during markdown to html conversion.

-## TextNode
+### TextNode

 Represents all the different types of *inline* text.
 The `TextNode` is an intermediate representation of the text in the python code.
 Inline text is any text which is part of a larger block of text.
 I.e.,

 - Normal text
 - `**Bold text**`